Advance Wars: Reception

 Upon release, the game received a score of 92/100 according to the review aggregation website Metacritic, indicating "universal acclaim".
 According to Julian Gollop, developer of X-COM and Rebelstar: Tactical Command, Advance Wars, besides being influential, opened up the market for similar games on handheld video game systems.
 It was rated the 26th best game made on a Nintendo System in Nintendo Power's Top 200 Games list.Nintendo Power awarded the game a perfect 5 star rating, stating that "Advance Wars treads on new ground, taking the strategy genre to a place where gamers of all tastes will be gung-ho for it".
 The Electric Playground called the game "a deep, quite cartoony and consummately Japanese turn-based wargame with depth, character and replayability to burn".
 IGN called the game "incredibly intense and amazingly addictive... especially when you learn every little nuance of the game design".
 Gaming Age wrote: "There is a perfect blend of simplicity and complexity that makes this game so highly addictive".
 GameSpot said that the game is "deep and easy to learn, and it contains a level of replay rarely witnessed in handheld gaming".
 Total Video Games noted: "For a handheld, the AI of your computer-controlled opponents is surprisingly diverse and complex".
 AllGame commented: "Ingeniously designed, Advance Wars manages to be both in-depth, and instantly accessible, simply because it presents the game in easily manageable chunks".
 GameSpot named Advance Wars the best Game Boy Advance game of 2001.
 It was nominated for the publication's annual "Biggest Surprise" prize among console games, but lost to Metal Gear Solid 2: Sons of Liberty.
+During the 5th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Advance Wars with "Hand-Held Game of the Year".

-In 2009, Official Nintendo Magazine called the game "an almost faultless blend of fiendish strategy and Nintendo magic", placing it 72nd on a list of greatest Nintendo games.In their October 2013 issue, Edge retroactively awarded the game ten out of ten, one of only twenty-three games to achieve that perfect score in the magazine's twenty-year history.
+In 2009, Official Nintendo Magazine called the game "an almost faultless blend of fiendish strategy and Nintendo magic", placing it 72nd on a list of greatest Nintendo games.
+In their October 2013 issue, Edge retroactively awarded the game ten out of ten, one of only twenty-three games to achieve that perfect score in the magazine's twenty-year history.